Project Scale-up Grants

 Apply for Project Scale-Up Grant

 The Adaptation Fund Board accepts and considers project proposals for Project Scale-Up Grants twice a year.
 The proposals are considered at the regular meetings of the Board.
-The next submission deadline can be found under Apply for Funding and on the calendar on this website.
+The deadline for submission of proposals is the same as that for all other regular project and programme proposals submitted to the Fund and can be found under Apply for Funding and on the calendar on this website.
+Please note that the deadline published for intersessional review of project and programme proposals is not applicable to Project Scale-Up Grants as they can only be considered at the regular meetings of the Board.

 To apply for a Project Scale-Up Grant, please find below the instructions, where you can download and complete the application form.
 The application form must be submitted together with a signed letter of endorsement by the Designated Authority (DA) to the Adaptation Fund.